US STOCKS-Wall St rises on oil rebound, gains in healthcare stocks

 * Oracle rises after upbeat forecast

-June 22 Wall Street's major indexes were slightly higher on Thursday, boosted by healthcare stocks after Republicans unveiled a bill to repeal Obamacare and oil prices rose from multi-month lows and relieved some pressure on energy stocks.
+June 22 Wall Street moved higher in early afternoon trading on Thursday as health stocks got a boost after Republicans unveiled a bill to repeal Obamacare and the energy sector rebounded as oil prices rose from multi-month lows.

-The S&P healthcare index was up 1.2 percent after hitting its fourth record high in a row following the release of the bill, which is aimed at curbing Medicaid funding and reshaping subsidies to low-income people for private insurance.
-The index has risen 4 percent in five sessions.
+The S&P healthcare index rose 1.58 percent to hit a record high as investors cheered the bill, which is aimed at curbing Medicaid funding and reshaping subsidies to low-income people for private insurance.

-The Nasdaq biotechnology index rose 1 percent giving it an 9 percent jump for the week so far.
-Johnson & Johnson and Gilead were among the biggest boosts for the S&P 500 with 1 percent and 4.3 percent gains.
+United Health, Johnson and Johnson and Gilead rose between 1 percent and 5.3 percent, and were among the biggest boosts on the three major indexes.

-The rebound in the oil futures market pushed the S&P energy index up 0.22 percent after 3.5 percent of losses in the previous three sessions.
+The Nasdaq biotechnology index rose 1.96 percent and is now up more than 9 percent for the week.

-Some investors were worried about the impact of low oil prices on inflation, which remains stubbornly below the Federal Reserve's 2 percent target even as it raises interest rates.
+Investors are also concerned that the drop in oil prices could affect inflation.
+Inflation remains stubbornly below the Federal Reserve's 2 percent target, even as the central bank adopts a hawkish tone regarding future rate hikes.

 "Right now the bond market seems to be convinced that inflation is going to remain much lower than what the Fed thinks," Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.